cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - Allows for parallel encryptions of the blocks of a plaintext
   - Can tolerate the loss or damage of a block Weakness:
   - Documents and images are not suitable for ECB encryption
-  - patters in the plaintext are repeated in the ciphertext:
+  - patterns in the plaintext are repeated in the ciphertext:
 ⁃
  Cipher Block Chaining (CBC) Mode
 Block Cipher, the previous ciphertext block is combined with the current plaintext block: